marcodelmastro/AdventOfCode2021/README.md

 * [Day 5](Day05.ipynb).
 Part 1 simple.
 Part 2 was obviously introducing diagonals, implementing them required a bit of care to preserve orientation.

 * [Day 6](Day06.ipynb).
-An exponential growth, I better keep track of that population composition!za
+An exponential growth, I better keep track of that population composition!